jaishree/ActiveAndroidTest/Getting-started.md

 </manifest>
 ```

-Notice also, that the application name points to the ActiveAndroid application class. **This step is required** for ActiveAndroid to work.
+Notice also that the application name points to the ActiveAndroid application class. **This step is required** for ActiveAndroid to work.
 If you already point to a custom Application class, just make that class a subclass of com.activeandroid.app.Application.

 If you are using a custom Application class, just extend com.activeandroid.app.Application instead of android.app.Application